Rihay66/3Sisters-Documentation/Engine/Input/Input.md

 To include a Static Singleton Class in a source or header file can be done simply by including their header.
 Doing multiple includes makes no difference as long as they're included

-For example: including a Static Singleton Class like [[Resource Manager]]
+For example: including a Static Singleton Class like [[Texture Manager]]

 ``` cpp
 #include <ResourceSystems/Managers/ResourceManager.hpp>
 ```

-From this point the class [[Resource Manager]] calls its private constructor which only initializes as a static object with its private static variables.
+From this point the class [[Texture Manager]] calls its private constructor which only initializes as a static object with its private static variables.
 However, this means that the static functions can be called without having to keep manual storage of the static object

 In C++ to use a static function of a Static Singleton Class can be done as follow: